userfriendly/form-field-null-test-bundle/README.md

 The idea here is that I want to be able to create an employee instance *without* a vendor, i.e. the form should allow setting that field to NULL.

+The mapping explicitly allows the entity property to be nullable, the setter accepts NULL as a parameter, and the form field is configured as `'required' => false`.
+Is there something more needed to get this working in 2.7?

 Tested on Symfony 2.7.0-BETA1